kamerlinlab/KIF/README.md

 ## Citing this work
-If you make use of this package please cite our preprint: TODO.
+If you make use of this package [please cite our preprint:](https://chemrxiv.org/engage/chemrxiv/article-details/63afa03c963bf350c9abb601).

+KIF – Key Interactions Finder: A Program to Identify the Key Molecular Interactions that Regulate Protein Conformational Changes

+Authors: Rory M. Crean, Joanna S. G. Slusky, Peter M. Kasson and Shina Caroline Lynn Kamerlin

 ## Issues/Questions/Contributions
 All welcome.
 Please feel free to open an issue or submit a pull request as necessary.
 Feature requests are welcome too.